GoatNote/kiln-controller/README.md

 ### Schematic

-The pi has three gpio pins connected to the MAX31855 chip.
-D0 is configured as an input and CS and CLK are outputs.
-The signal that controls the solid state relay starts as a gpio output which drives a transistor acting as a switch in front of it.
-This transistor provides 5V and plenty of current to control the ssr.
-Since only four gpio pins are in use, any pi can be used for this project.
-See the [config](https://github.com/jbruce12000/kiln-controller/blob/main/config.py) file for gpio pin configuration.

-My controller plugs into the wall, and the kiln plugs into the controller.

 **WARNING** This project involves high voltages and high currents.
 Please make sure that anything you build conforms to local electrical codes and aligns with industry best practices.

 **Note:** The GPIO configuration in this schematic does not match the defaults, check [config](https://github.com/jbruce12000/kiln-controller/blob/main/config.py) and make sure the gpio pin configuration aligns with your actual connections.

 ![Image](https://github.com/jbruce12000/kiln-controller/blob/main/public/assets/images/schematic.png)

-*Note: I tried to power my ssr directly using a gpio pin, but it did not work.
-My ssr required 25ma to switch and rpi's gpio could only provide 16ma.
-YMMV.*

 ## Software